1shashank-supreme/oss-enterprise/docs/maintainer-guide.md

 - Create great documentation that helps users understand how to use your project, this will make community support a useful task for new contributors
 - Add a roadmap to your project so others can see where it is heading
 - Celebrate contributions by listing contributors in your repository or on the project website
+- Add remaining things which are required for maintaining the repository.